yazi-rs/yazi-rs.github.io/docs/installation.md

 file-5.45
 ```

-This is currently the only method we recommend. **We do NOT recommend `scoop install file`**, since Scoop's `file` cannot handle Unicode file names (such as `pexels-oliver-sjöström-1433052.jpg`) properly.
+This is **the ONLY way we recommend**.
+We do not recommend install it via Scoop or Chocolatey, since they cannot handle Unicode filenames (such as `oliver-sjöström.jpg`) properly and lack some required parameters.

 ### Installation